linroger/FinanceCompendium/II. Economics/International/International Economics/Part 2 - Patterns of International Trade/Chapter 05 - Movement of Labor and Capital.md

 President Barack Obama, Del Sol High School, Las Vegas, January 29, 2013

-# From N

 From May to September 1980, boatloads of refugees from Cuba arrived in Miami, Florida.
 For political reasons, Fidel Castro had allowed them to leave freely from the port of Mariel, Cuba, during that brief period.
 Known as "the Mariel boat lift," this influx of about 125,000 refugees to Miami increased the city's Cuban population by  $ 20\% $ and its overall population by about $ 7\% $ .
 The widespread unemployment of many of the refugees during the summer of 1980 led many people to expect that the wages of other workers in Miami would be held down by the Mariel immigrants.

 Not surprisingly, the refugees were less skilled than the other workers in Miami, as is confirmed by looking at their wages: the immigrants initially earned about

-1 Movement of Labor Between Countries: Migration
+## 1 Movement of Labor Between Countries: Migration

-2 Movement of Capital Between Countries: Foreign Direct Investment 3 Gains from Labor and Capital Flows
+## 2 Movement of Capital Between Countries: Foreign Direct Investment

+## 3 Gains from Labor and Capital Flows

-4 Conclusions
+## 4 Conclusions

 one-third less than other Cubans in Miami.
 What is surprising, however, is that this influx of low-skilled immigrants does not appear to have pulled down the wages of other less skilled workers in Miami.[2]
 The wages for low-skilled workers in Miami essentially followed national trends over this period, despite the large inflow of workers from Cuba.
 This finding seems to contradict the prediction of basic supply and demand theory—that a higher supply of workers should bid down their wage and that restricting immigration will raise the wages for local workers.
 The fact that wages in Miami did not respond to the inflow of Mariel refugees calls for an explanation, which is one goal of this chapter.